jasonbayton/11ty/_src/android/android-14-minimum-sdk.md

 <div class="callout callout-orange">
 <div class="callout-heading callout-heading-small">Head's up</div>

 This new policy, like Google Play's [targetSDK requirements](https://support.google.com/googleplay/android-developer/answer/11926878) will increase year-on-year.
-This means apps that target API levels lower than 24 (7.0) will not install with Android 15 in 2024.
+This means apps that target API levels lower than 24 (7.0) will not install with Android 15, and 25/26 (7.1-8.0) with Android 16.

-**Update**: As of Android 15 developer preview, this has increased to targeting an API level below 24 - Android 7.0.

 </div>